synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         // Make a new row
 ```

 Each row has a check box on the far right that allows you to control an LED on the SNAP Node.
-It’s the one field that did not come from the node (so we have to create here).
+It"s the one field that did not come from the node (so we have to create here).

 ```js
         var inp_cell = '<td><input type="checkbox"/></td>';